rscopes/react-scopes/readme.md

             @asRef
             activateQuery: "master.go",

-            // the $apply fn allow resolving the data object in an async way
+            // the $apply fn can update the data object using both sync and async methods
             $apply( data = {}, state, { activateQuery } ) {
                 if ( activateQuery ) {
                 	// All stores can call this.wait() & this.release()